Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Home inspection courses take about 250 hours, including 120 practicum hours.
 Often they are offered online so that you can save time and money and even combine your studies with a job.
 Live online learning still involves regular interaction with the instructor and peer students and guarantees the same result as in-class studies.

-Once the education component is completed, the prospective home inspector needs to take a series of qualifying exams administered by the Home Inspection Association BC and approved by Consumer Protection BC.
+Once the education component is completed, the prospective home inspector needs to take a series of qualifying exams administered by the Home Inspection Association in their province.
 After the exam, you’ll need to gain a minimum of 75 hours of field training with an approved home inspection trainer.
 You’ll need to submit the report of this training with your application when applying for your license.

 In addition to the mandatory home inspection course and training, you will need to obtain a peer review, a municipal business licence, a criminal record check and liability insurance.